Updated: July 31, 2023

 I'm sure it's possible to maneuver a wheelchair along that mat.
 But why hassle with the hill, especially when there's an easier-to-access beach nearby?!

-The beaches you'll see below (one in each of our 15 Cape Cod towns) are the best, most easily accessible as a practical matter.
+The beaches you'll see below are most easily accessible to all, as a practical matter.

 The parking lot here is level with the beach, and there's a relatively gentle grade at the shoreline - a bonus for anyone who wants to enjoy the warm, calm water.